-- In the case of restaurants, take-away sales and deliveries remain permissible, as a rule.
-However, special precautions must be taken with regard to hygiene.
-Similar precautions must also be taken by other establishments which may remain open. - Online trading and comparable forms of sales remain permissible. - Employees are still permitted to enter the closed premises (e.g. to collect goods or to conduct online trading). - Apart from the prohibited services, service providers may continue to offer their services, subject to the special hygiene requirements.
+- In the case of restaurants, take-away sales and deliveries remain permissible, as a rule, whereby special precautions must be taken with regard to hygiene. - Online trading and comparable forms of sales (e.g. delivery of goods to the customer outside the sales premises after ordering by telephone) remain permissible. - Employees are still permitted to enter the closed premises (e.g. to collect goods or to conduct online trading). - Apart from the prohibited services, service providers may continue to offer their services, subject to the special hygiene requirements.